 Dates: Weekly & year-round

-When you become an Oxbow Farms CSA shareholder, you support organic growing practices and support the farm’s mission to build a thriving, sustainable ecosystem.
-CSA members receive a 20-Week Share that will be delivered from mid-June through early November.
-Each week, you’ll receive enough produce to feed 2-3 people.
-As the summer months go on, boxes increase in quantity and variety.
-Oxbow’s market style boxes let you choose the produce you most enjoy each week.
+When you become an Oxbow Farms CSA shareholder, you support organic growing practices and the farm’s mission to build a thriving, sustainable ecosystem.
+CSA members receive a 20-week share that includes enough produce to feed two to three people.
+As the summer months go on, boxes increase in quantity and variety, but always feature the freshest food available.
+Oxbow’s market-style boxes let you choose the produce you most enjoy each week.
 Round out your healthy meals with add-ons from other local producers including honey, eggs and organic fruit.
-Pick up your box on-farm or at the Mercer Island Farmers Market.
-Added bonus: CSA shareholders get exclusive access to u-pick veggies, orchard fruit, berries, plus free u-pick flowers and herbs.
+Pick up your box at the farm or in Issaquah or on Mercer Island.

 The Root Connection

 The Root Connection is Washington’s original CSA farm, growing local, chemical-free food in the Sammamish Valley for over 30 years.
-During the 21-week harvest season, members receive seasonal vegetables, herbs and flowers with superior flavor, texture and nutrition.
+During the harvest season, members receive seasonal vegetables, herbs and flowers with superior flavor, texture and nutrition.
 The farm prides itself on freshness, offering veggies to its members just hours after they are picked from the ground.
 You can also pick-up your box at drop sites in Seattle and Lynnwood.
 In addition to a bountiful weekly share, members can u-pick dozens of types of greens, herbs and flowers for free at the Redmond-based farm, adding even more value to your share.

-— Abbey McGee
+—Allison Sutcliffe & Abbey McGee